Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + `number-of-farm-cycles` : Number of farm cycles before the bot stops.
 The default is only one (`1`) cycle.
 + `break-duration` : Duration of breaks between farm cycles, in minutes.
 You can also specify a range like `60-120`.
 It will then pick a random value in this range.
-+ `farm-barb-min-points` : Minimum points of barbarian villages to attack.
++ `farm-barb-min-points`: Minimum points of barbarian villages to attack.
-+ `farm-barb-max-distance` : Maximum distance of barbarian villages to attack.
++ `farm-barb-max-distance`: Maximum distance of barbarian villages to attack.
-+ `farm-avoid-coordinates` : List of village coordinates to avoid when farming.
-Here is an example with two coordinates: '567|456 413|593'
++ `farm-avoid-coordinates`: List of village coordinates to avoid when farming.
+Here is an example with two coordinates: '567|456 413|593'.
+This filter applies to both target and sending villages.
-+ `character-to-farm` : Name of a (player) character to farm like barbarians.
++ `farm-player`: Name of a player/character to farm.
+By default, the bot only farms barbarians, but this setting allows you to also farm players.
++ `farm-army-preset-pattern`: Text for filtering the army presets to use for farm attacks.
+Army presets only pass the filter when their name contains this text.
++ `limit-outgoing-commands-per-village`: The maximum number of outgoing commands per village before the bot considers the village completed.
+By default, the bot will use up all available 50 outgoing commands per village.

-To configure settings, open the configuration page at https://catalog.botlab.org/d0b382bd4254d5cba7394c6910580e0781810de86a5d0d568faf3215e78951b9 in a web browser.
+To configure settings, open the configuration page at https://catalog.botlab.org/f238299ce5a0e8e64e474016058e35f7edf0929637d33783b74fe1c256b4cd33 in a web browser.

 On this page, scroll down to the button `Configure app`.